 Create a budget and stick to it.
-Habits take a full month to develop.
-Give yourself ample time to adjust.
+Habits take a full month to develop, so give yourself ample time to adjust.

 3) Cut out the waste

-We are all guilty of it, including ourselves.
+We are all guilty of it, yes even us!
 We all have monthly expenses that are a complete waste of money.
 Go through your budget and find the area you can improve on.